 Let me guide you through the recipe with this step-by-step VIDEO.

-- instead of pureed tomatoes, use crushed tomatoes or tomato passata (in Europe)
+- Instead of puréed tomatoes, use crushed tomatoes or tomato passata (in Europe)

-- serve with a simple side salad drizzled with olive oil and balsamic vinegar
+- Serve with a simple side salad drizzled with olive oil and balsamic vinegar.

-- meatballs should be moist and unbelievably tender, so don’t overmix them by handling your meat as little as possible.
-Put everything into a bowl, and use your hands to carefully and gently mix herbs, egg yolk and breadcrumbs into the meat
+- Meatballs should be moist and unbelievably tender, so don’t overmix them by handling your meat as little as possible.
+Put everything into a bowl, and use your hands to carefully and gently mix herbs, egg yolk and breadcrumbs into the meat.

 More meatballs, please!